 When a group comes that wants to make maple syrup he has enough on hand.
 However, he proclaims that you need at least 4 people in a group.
 He finds in twos one person takes over, but in fours the dynamic is different everyone wants a turn at making it.

 At the sugar shack you can see everything in action.
 How to boil it down, measure it, bottle it and then grade it based on colour.
+Maple syrup is one of the best souvenirs from Canada but having your own syrup takes it to a new level.

 I was really sad to leave Don and Mary Helen.
 I could have talked to them all day.
 They’ve lived such an interesting life all over the world and then instead of taking it easy when they moved back they took on an entirely new project.
 It’s so admirable.
 I really hope I have the same spirit at their age.